JCVenterInstitute/VIGOR4/README.md

                          ~~ separated list of  VIGOR parameters to override default values.
 Use  --list-config-parameters  to
                          see settable parameters.
-  -s <gene size>, --min-gene-size <gene size>
-                         minimum size (aa) of product  required to report a gene, by default size is ignored -v, --verbose          verbose logging (default=terse) --list-config-parameters
+  -v, --verbose          verbose logging (default=terse) --list-config-parameters
                          list available configuration parameters and exit